It is one of the best loved stories of all time, and the second most famous Christmas story ever told.

-Now, it might seem slightly odd to be doing such a walk in the middle of July, but, thanks to the wonders of technology, to paraphrase Scrooge, we can do anything we like, of course we can, of course we can.
+Thanks to the wonders of technology, to paraphrase Scrooge, we can do anything we like, of course we can, of course we can.

 The virtual world is not constrained by time or place, so you can follow Richard on a journey back to Christmas Eve, 1843, as he leads you, ghost-like, through the snowy alleyways of London where you will pick your way through the narrative of Dickens's timeless classic.

-Richard will begin my telling you how Dickens, finding himself heavily in debt in the autumn of 1843, paid a visit to Manchester where he found himself suddenly inspired to write a novella that he would have to finish in time for Christmas of that year.
+Richard will begin by telling you how Dickens, finding himself heavily in debt in the autumn of 1843, paid a visit to Manchester where he found himself suddenly inspired to write a novella that he would have to finish in time for Christmas of that year.

 Racing back to London, he set to work, and walked the streets of London night after night in search of inspiration.

 But, Dickens also wanted to make the novella he was writing a commentary on the way that the poor were treated as the authorities struggled to cope with an influx of the downtrodden destitute into the cities, and Richard will explain some the politics that are to be found in the pages of A Christmas Carol.

 Richard will then take you on an enchanting virtual journey, utilising footage that he himself has filmed over the years, of the locations that were featured in the novella.

 You will delve into the dingy alleyway in which it is believed that Dickens based Scrooge's counting house in the opening pages of the story.